What can I find in the Datasets section?

 Users who are interested in exploring neighborhood opportunity within one metro area or state should use the metro-normed or state-normed data respectively.
 For users who want to make comparisons across metro areas within the same state, we recommend the use of state-normed data.
 For users who want to draw comparisons across state-boundaries or the entire country, we recommend using nationally-normed data.
 Please contact us if you have further questions about which data is right for you.

-Where can I get COI data for counties, zip codes (ZCTAs), metro areas, or states?
+Where can I get COI data for counties, ZIP codes, metro areas, or states?